Maine’s current minimum wage is $12.15.

 Related topic covered on other pages include:

 Maine labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
-Maine Rev. Stat.
-26.664.
+ME Statute 26.664.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks